ansible/ansible-builder/docs/usage.rst

 CLI Usage
 =========

-Ansible Builder does two things.
-First it creates a Containerfile and a build context based on your :ref:`definition<Definition:execution environment Definition>`.
-Then it runs Podman or Docker to build an image based on the Containerfile and build context.
-If you wish, you can use Ansible Builder only for the first task, then create your images on the platform of your choice.

-The ``ansible-builder build`` command executes both steps, giving you a Containerfile, a build context, and a fully built container image.
-The ``ansible-builder create`` command only executes the first step, giving you a Containerfile and a build context.
+Ansible Builder can execute two separate steps.
+The first step is to create a containerfile (Containerfile for Podman, Dockerfile for Docker) and a build context based on your :ref:`definition<Definition:execution environment Definition>` file.
+The second step is to run a containerization tool (Podman or Docker) to build an image based on the containerfile and build context.
+The ``ansible-builder build`` command executes both steps, giving you a containerfile, a build context, and a fully built container image.
+The ``ansible-builder create`` command only executes the first step, giving you a containerfile and a build context.
+If you use ``ansible-builder create``, you can use the resulting containerfile and build context to build your container images on the platform of your choice.

 .. contents::
    :local: